Tuwaiqs-Peak-WRO/WRO-Future-Engineers-2025-Tuwaiq-s-Peak/README.md

 The raspberry pi is the brain of our system, it recieves input from sensors to then act upon it by outputing signals to the actuators.
 It's great since it has a very high response time as well as being compatible with the camera's AI vision and the rest of the sensors and actuators.

 ---
+# Camera-Based Path Detection

+The PiCamera2 continuously captures frames at 640×480 resolution.
+Each frame is processed in OpenCV to detect the open path or track using brightness and edge patterns.
+The image is converted to grayscale, blurred, and filtered using Canny edge detection.
+The largest contour or lane is identified as the path.
+The robot calculates the center of the path (cx):
+If cx is left of center → steer left.
+If cx is right of center → steer right.
+If centered → move straight forward.
+This allows Tuwaiqy to visually follow the safest visible route.

+---
+# Ultrasonic Obstacle Detection

+While the camera defines the path, the ultrasonic sensors confirm whether that direction is clear and safe:

+front = front_ultra.distance_cm

+left  = left_ultra.distance_cm

+right = right_ultra.distance_cm

+back  = back_ultra.distance_cm

+Decision Logic:

+if front < 15 cm:

+    stop()

+    if left > right:

+        turn_left()

+    else:

+        turn_right()

+elif left < 10 cm:

+    steer_right()

+elif right < 10 cm:

+    steer_left()

+else:

+    move_forward()

+The ultrasonic readings take priority for collision prevention, even if the camera sees a clear path.

+---
+# Combined Behavior

+Camera detects path → provides general direction.

+Ultrasonic sensors verify → confirm no nearby obstacle in that direction.

+Raspberry Pi 5 fuses both data sources:

+- If both camera and sensors agree → move smoothly forward.

+- If camera sees open path but ultrasonic detects something close → slow down or stop.

+- If sensors detect clear space but no visible path → rely on previous frame or turn slightly to search again.

+- Commands are sent through PCA9685 servo driver (for steering) and BTS7960 motor driver (for movement).

+## Advantages

+- Reliable in all conditions: Camera detects overall layout, ultrasonic handles near obstacles.

+- Improved accuracy: Fewer false positives or collisions.

+- Real-time reaction: Sensors update multiple times per second.

+- Light-independent: Works in different lighting or surface colors.

+- Smooth navigation: Camera ensures continuous forward motion instead of random turns.

+## Disadvantages

+- More complex integration: Needs synchronization between camera and sensors.

+- Processing load: Image processing consumes CPU power.

+- Possible interference: Echoes from nearby surfaces can affect readings.

+- Calibration required: Must align camera and sensor fields of view carefully.

+## Result

+With this dual-system setup, Tuwaiqy can both see and sense its environment.
+The camera provides long-range path guidance, while the ultrasonic sensors offer short-range precision safety.
+This combination makes the robot’s navigation smarter, safer, and more adaptive, aligning perfectly with the WRO Future Engineers challenge goal of developing advanced autonomous mobility systems.